NationalUniversitySystem/dev-knowledge-hub/docs/dev-workflows/local-environment-import.md

 Here are some helpful steps and info to import a WPVIP site's database (DB) into a local environment so that devs can work with data that is as close as possible to the live environment.

 - Download database(s) from [VaultPress](https://dashboard.vaultpress.com/).
-	- If you need to download a WP network/multisite install, VaultPress stores backups divided into one per site (i.e. each subdomain is it's own backup).
+	- If you need to download a WP network/multisite install, VaultPress stores backups divided into one per site (i.e. each subdomain is its own backup).
 	- Use the option to download the whole DB (all tables).
 - Once downloaded, delete the `wp_users` table and Gravity Forms related tables, if present.
 - Remove the **Jetpack** related rows from the `wp_options` table(s).